MicrosoftDocs/defender-docs/defender/threat-intelligence/data-sets.md

 ## WHOIS

 Thousands of times a day, domains are bought and/or transferred between individuals and organizations.
 The process is easy, only takes a few minutes, and can be as low as $7, depending on the registrar provider.
 Beyond payment details, one must supply additional information about themselves.
 Some of this information is stored as part of a WHOIS record the domain has been set up.
 This action would be considered a public domain registration.
-However, there are private domain registration services, where one can hide their personal information from their domain’s WHOIS record.
-In these situations, the domain owner’s information is safe and replaced by their registrar’s information.
+However, there are private domain registration services, where one can hide their personal information from their domain's WHOIS record.
+In these situations, the domain owner's information is safe and replaced by their registrar's information.
 More actor groups are performing private domain registrations to make it more difficult for analysts to find other domains that they own.
-Defender TI provides various data sets to find actors’ shared infrastructure when WHOIS records don’t provide leads.
+Defender TI provides various data sets to find actors' shared infrastructure when WHOIS records don't provide leads.

 WHOIS is a protocol that lets anyone query information about a domain, IP address, or subnet.
 One of the most common functions for WHOIS in threat infrastructure research is to identify or connect disparate entities based on unique data shared within WHOIS records.
 If you ever purchased a domain yourself, you might have noticed that the content requested from the registrars is never verified.
 In fact, you could have put anything in the record (and many people do), which would then be displayed to the world.